ACCESS-NRI/access-hive.org.au/docs/models/run-a-model/run-access-om.md

     restart_period = 1, 4, 10

 !!! warning
-    While `restart_period` can be reduced, it should not be increased to more than 5 years, to avoid errors.
+    While `restart_period` can be reduced, it should not be increased to more than 5 years to avoid errors.
     <br><br>
     It is also important to differentiate between _run length_ and _total experiment length_.<br>
     For more information about their difference, or how to run the model for more than 5 years, refer to the section [Run configuration for more than 5 years](#run-configuration-for-more-than-5-years).

 ### Modify PBS resources

-If the model has been altered and needs longer time to complete, more memory, or needs to be submitted under a different NCI project, you will need to modify the following section in the `config.yaml`:
+If the model has been altered and needs more time to complete, more memory, or needs to be submitted under a different NCI project, you will need to modify the following section in the `config.yaml`:

 ```yaml
 # If submitting to a different project to your default, uncomment line below